danielsievers/housetemp/Design.md

 *   **Epsilon `eps=0.5`**: Forces the solver to take "Macro Steps" (0.5°F) to "see" past the deadband walls.
 *   **Tolerance `ftol=1e-4`**: Terminates early when cost improvements become negligible (< 0.01%), saving significant CPU cycles.
 *   **Robustness**: The solver explicitly handles `ABNORMAL_TERMINATION_IN_LNSRCH` as a valid "Good Enough" result, preventing infinite loops in flat cost landscapes.

+## 8. Data Integrity & Safety
+The system is designed to be "Fail-Neutral" when encountering missing data or configuration gaps.

+### 8.1 Gap Neutrality (NaN Safety)
+If a simulation period lacks both an optimized plan and a fallback schedule (e.g., during configuration transitions), the system enforces a **Neutral State**:
+1.  **Setpoint Clamping**: The setpoint is clamped to the current measured indoor temperature ($T_{in}[0]$).
+2.  **HVAC Lockout**: Active heating/cooling is explicitly disabled (`hvac_state = 0`).

+This prevents "NaN Propagation" into the physics model and ensures the forecast reflects a safely idle state rather than undefined behavior.

+### 8.2 Configuration-Aware Caching
+Caches of optimized schedules are keyed by a **Global Configuration Hash**.
+Any change to the heat pump specs, thermal parameters, or comfort settings immediately invalidates existing plans to ensure the forecast is always physically consistent with current settings.